 Luxury Shipping Container Homes – Today, The Most Expensive Homes blog is exploring the world of shipping container homes.
 These houses are versatile and offer a wide range of benefits, from reduced construction costs to eco-friendly housing.
-Besides costing 40% less than traditionally-built houses, they also allow recycling tens of thousands of pounds of steel and can include renewable power roofing and next-level insulation to reduce the carbon footprint.
+Besides costing 40% less than traditionally-built houses, they also allow the recycling of tens of thousands of pounds of steel and can include renewable power roofing and next-level insulation to reduce the carbon footprint.
 Keep reading to find out more about these modern infrastructures.

 See also: Paris Hilton’s Malibu Getaway

 With a starburst shape, this house in Joshua Tree, California, stands out from the conventional houses not only due to its unique design but also due to the materials used for its construction and the way it fits its surroundings.
-Designed by London architect James Whitaker, the bright white residence contrast with the rocky desert terrain and is perfectly situation to take advantage of the landscape.
+Designed by London architect James Whitaker, the bright white residence contrast with the rocky desert terrain and is perfectly situated to take advantage of the landscape.

 Located in Australia, this house is one of the finest large container homes in the world.
 After the 2011 Queensland floods, Todd and Diana Miller decided to rebuild their entire house using shipping containers due to the construction speed and sustainability they allowed.
 31 20-foot shipping containers were assembled and the result was this beautiful and luxurious house that took only six months to build.
-With ample glass and industrial details, they created a house that stands out form the more traditionally family ones in the neighbourhood.
+With ample glass and industrial details, they created a house that stands out from the more traditional family ones in the neighbourhood.

 A project by Studio Saxe, this amazing villa located in Costa Rica is a less industrial take on shipping container houses.
 With the goal of creating a connection with the surrounding landscape in mind, this house mixes modern building techniques and handcrafted natural materials.
-The house is built on a hilltop and offers two horizontal pavilions separated by an internal garden, an infinity pool and a terrace.
+The house is built on a hilltop and offers two horizontal pavilions separated by an internal garden, an infinity pool, and a terrace.